Observability

 deepeval test run test_chatbot.py

-Your test should have passed ✅ Let's breakdown what happened.
+Congratulations!
+Your test case should have passed โ Let's breakdown what happened.

 input

-is a placeholder for your chatbot's intended output based on this query.retrieval_context
+is a placeholder for what your application's supposed to output based on this input.expected_output

-threshold ultimately determines whether your test has passed or not.Read our documentation for more information on how to use additional metrics, create your own custom metrics, and tutorials on how to integrate with other tools like LangChain and LlamaIndex.
+threshold ultimately determines if your test have passed or not.Read our documentation for more information on how to use additional metrics, create your own custom metrics, and tutorials on how to integrate with other tools like LangChain and LlamaIndex.

 Alternatively, you can evaluate without Pytest, which is more suited for a notebook environment.